Kanabu1/movierevenueprediction/README.md

    - Mean Squared Error (MSE) and R2 Score are used as evaluation metrics.

 7. **Hyperparameter Tuning (Commented Out):**
-   - The code includes a commented-out section for hyperparameter tuning of the Random Forest Regressor using GridSearchCV.
+   - The code includes a commented-out section for hyperparameter tuning of the Random Forest Regressor using GridSearchCV.Took to long to execute

 ## Insights/Findings